xueelf/nebia/README.md

 # nebia

-Nebia is a lightweight logger for Node.js.
+Nebia is a lightweight logger for Node.js, with no dependencies and size of only 3kb.

 Read this in other languages: English | [简体中文](./README.zh.md)